laxman1129/micro-cloud/readme.md

 # you can execute below command to change raspberry pi config after sshing into the pi
 sudo raspi-config
-# change the device name to something like rpi-kluster-x, e.g. rpi-kluster-1, rpi-kluster-2, rpi-kluster-0 etc.
+# change the hostname to something like rpi-kluster-x, e.g. rpi-kluster-1, rpi-kluster-2, rpi-kluster-0 etc.
 ```

 ---